GundugolluMVALakshmi/Digital_Banking_Management_System/README.md

 * Add functionality for multiple account types (e.g., savings, checking).
 * Enhance security features with authentication (login/logout).

-## 🎉 Contributions

-Feel free to fork the repository and create a pull request with your enhancements or bug fixes.
-All contributions are welcome!

----

-### Key Points:

-* **Password Protection**: The `authenticate` method ensures that only the correct password allows access to the bank account.
-* **Basic Banking Features**: The system supports deposit, withdrawal, balance check, and transaction history retrieval.
-* **User Input Validation**: The program handles invalid inputs for both the amount and the user’s choice in the menu, which enhances the user experience.

 ---

 Thank you for using the Digital Banking Management System!